marius0711/SW-Engineer-Tech-Challenge/README.md

 Centralizing constants in a config.py (e.g., ports, timeouts, paths) → Constants are defined inline to preserve simplicity during development; modularization is acknowledged as a future improvement.

+## Challenge Questions

+Answers to the architectural and security questions can be found in [questions.md](./questions.md).

 ## Submission Summary (Author’s Note)

 This repository represents my solution to the Floy Software Challenge.
 It simulates a realistic PACS integration using an asynchronous client-server architecture built in Python.
 The system receives DICOM files via SCP, extracts relevant metadata, and sends it to a REST API for structured storage.